Amin-Mashayekhan/skip-select-page/README.md

   - localStorage for state persistence: In moments of disconnection or unexpected challenges, empowered the users by storing essential global states in localStorage, allowing them to seamlessly continue their process without the need to start anew.

-  - Trying to apply Mobile-first responsive design
+  - Tried to apply Mobile-first responsive design

 #### Key Features